Schedule A Free Estimate!

+At Christopher Home Improvement, we offer the best home window installation and repair services in Norwich, CT.
 Here, we discuss five factors you should consider when getting a new window installed.

 Most window frames are made of wood, fiberglass, metal, or vinyl.
 Window glasses can be single, double, or triple-paned, providing reliable weatherstripping and keeping the air movement in and out of the house in check.
 Most windows have excellent sealing properties, but the weatherstripping shrinks when the mercury drops, compromising the sealing.